 Market research both online and field revealed:

-- I even found ‘behind the scenes footage‘ from the 1937 shoot (I wonder if my Grandad was one of those spectators?)
+I even found ‘behind the scenes footage‘ (see below) from the 1937 shoot (I wonder if my Grandad was one of those spectators?)

 In its heyday, the single-track railway line ran from Basingstoke railway station, past Thorneycrofts (site of Morrison’s supermarket) and Viables Farm (Viables Craft Centre) heading out towards Cliddesden.
 There was even a track that went via Park Prewett.

 So if you’ve wondered why there is a piece of track in the middle of one of Basingstoke’s many roundabouts – that’s why!

 In 2018 a commemorative bench was constructed in Cliddesden village (see below) – I’ll leave you to find its location.

 I wonder what other treasures of yesteryear exist in the local area?
 I heard the other day that there is an ancient well situated somewhere in Oakridge that dates back to 1AD! – perhaps this historic tale will feature in a future brevity blog!

 Read our other recent ‘Basingstoke history’ inspired blogs: